ravencbr600/CIS133DA-L7-Project/README.md

 0. Add a CSS comment that displays: **Navigation Bar Styles**
 0. Style the unordered list within the navigation element to:

    > **TIP:** Create an appropriate selector that targets only the unordered list within the navigation element.
-If you do not, any future lists you add to your page will be given the same styles you be applied above instead of only styling the navigation bar.
+If you do not, any future lists you add to your page will be given the same styles you apply to your navigation bar.
    - Remove the bullets from the list.
    - Add a background color using a color method of your choosing.
    - Apply the <code>overflow: hidden;</code> property
      > **TIP:** As a reminder, the <code>overflow: hidden;</code> property is added to prevent the list items from going outside the navigation bar.
    - Remove the margin and paddings for all sides of the element.
 0. Style the list items within the navigation element to:
    - Float the elements to the left.
 0. Style the links within the navigation element to:
    - Display the element to appear as block elements.
      > **TIP:** This will allow you to specify the box model (height, width, padding, margins, etc.)
    - Set the text color to white using a color method of your choosing.
    - Remove the underline below each link.
    - Define the padding on all sides to the same value.
 0. Style the hover state of the navigation links to:
    - Add a background color of your choosing.
      > **TIP:** This should change the background color of the links when a user moves their mouse to hover over the links.
 0. Add a CSS comment that displays: **Main Styles**
 0. Style the main element to:
    - Define the padding on all sides to the same value.